saltant-org/saltant/docs/source/hosting/01_development_server.rst

     $ redis-cli ping
     PONG

-If you didn't see PONG, something is terribly wrong.
+If you didn't see PONG, something went terribly wrong.

 Set up an admin user with an API authorization token
 ----------------------------------------------------